jamescherti/easysession.el/README.md

 ### How to create custom load and save handlers for non-file-visiting buffers

 EasySession is customizable.
-Users can implement their own handlers to manage non-file-editing buffers, enabling the creation of custom functions for restoring buffers.
+Users can implement their own handlers to manage non-file-visiting buffers, enabling the creation of custom functions for restoring buffers.

 Here is a simple example to persist and restore the scratch buffer:
 ```elisp